-Pads 100mm long and 300mm high, which conform to the shape of the survival cell, must be placed against the outermost sides of the survival cell with the lower edge of the pad at the lowest part of the survival cell at that section.
+Pads of diameter 200mm, which conform to the shape of the survival cell, must be placed against the outermost sides of the survival cell with the centre of the pad 150mm above the lowest part of the survival cell at that section.
 The centre of these pads will coincide, in the longitudinal direction, with an X-plane passing through the centroid of the fuel tank.
 The technical delegate may select however to alter the longitudinal position for this test if he considers the above criterion to not correspond to the weakest position of the survival cell side in the area of the fuel tank.

-A constant transverse horizontal load of 25.0kN will be applied and, under the load, there must be no structural failure of the inner or outer surfaces of the survival cell.
+A constant transverse horizontal load of 50kN will be applied and, under the load, there must be no structural failure of the inner or outer surfaces of the survival cell.

-Deflections and deformations will be measured at the top of the pad.
+Deflections and deformations will be measured at the centre of the pad.